-In the age of the internet and social media, reputation is everything - especially for online brands.
-95% of customers are reading online reviews before they make a purchase.
+In the age of the internet and social media, reputation is everything - especially for online brands where pretty much every customer reads reviews before they make a purchase.

 There are two main ways that loyalty programs can boost your online reputation: